Sgicharu/week2_ip/README.md

 ## BDD
 The following will happen on this page;
+- Enter century of birth eg 20 for 2019
+- Enter year of birth.

-- Enter my birthday through a form.
+- Enter month of birth.
-- Choose what gender I am.
 - Click the submit button to see what my Akan name would be